amirHossein-Ebrahimi/aws-amplify-csb/README.md

 ```

 ```
 ?
-Enter a name for the project ajcwebdevamplify
+Enter a name for the project: ajcwebdevamplify
 ?
-Enter a name for the environment dev
+Enter a name for the environment: dev
 ?
 Choose your default editor: Visual Studio Code
 ?
-Choose the type of app that you're building javascript
+Choose the type of app that you're building: javascript

 ?
-What javascript framework are you using react
+What javascript framework are you using: react
 ?
 Source Directory Path: src
 ?
 Distribution Directory Path: dist
 ?
 Build Command: yarn build
 ?
 Start Command: yarn dev

-Using default provider  awscloudformation
+Using default provider: awscloudformation
 ?
 Select the authentication method you want to use: AWS profile ?
-Please choose the profile you want to use default
+Please choose the profile you want to use: default
 ```

 ## 4. Deploy to hosting with CloudFront and S3 with `amplify publish`